igarleni/Telegram_Bot_AWS_Python/README.md

 ###### *A simple Template*

 This little proyect is about managing your Telegram bot using your pc and AWS Lambda service.
+I recommend you to read Telegram Bot API and understand how Telegram Server communicate with your Webhook (in this case Lambda AWS).

 We will use **3 scripts:**
  - 2 **Bot handlers:** *__lambda_function.py__* and *__PCHandler.py__*.
 The first one
 runs on AWS Lambda service, and the second one runs on your PC.
 Both do exaclty the same thing, responding to Telegram Server chat updates, but in a different way.
-The big difference is where they are executed and how they communicate with Telegram Server.
+The big difference how they communicate with Telegram Server.

  - 1 **Switcher:** *__Switcher.py__*.
 It is used to change who will handle the bot (*lambda_function.py* or *PCHandler.py*) This last script is also useful for debugging.

  - 1 **PrivateVariables:** *__PrivateVariables.py__*.
-Here you will have to save your own private variables (ie: botToken).
+Here you will have to save your own private variables (ie: botToken, tableName of DynamoDB, etc).

+If you have never played with Telegram Bot, i recommend you to practise first with *CDHandler.py.*
+Otherwise, if you understand how Telegram Bot works and what is inside Telegrams JSON updates or you simply are an impatient person :D, you can directly read my *lambda_function.py.*

 ### 1. lambda_function.py

-So I guess that you have your Lambda function with an APIGateway configured.
+So I guess that you have your Lambda AWS ready with an APIGateway configured.
+You only have to copy my code on your Lambda AWS and it will work.
 This lambda function is divided by 3 sections.
 The first 2 are mandatory, the last one is optional if you want to comunicate with a DynamoBD.

-- **REQUEST HANDLERS.** First, the section that reads the events that triggers him (in this case, Telegram HTTP requests).
-We just get them, convert it to JSON and send the JSON request file to the right Handler function.
-In my case, I only accept 2 types of updates: 'message' and 'callback_query'.
+- **REQUEST HANDLERS.** First, I read the Lambda events that triggers him.
+In this case, Telegram HTTP requests from APIGateway, sent by Telegram Server, that contains an JSON serialized file.
+We just read them, convert it to python's JSON variable and send it to the right Handler function.
+In my case, I only accept 2 types of updates (you can find this updates inside JSON file):
+'message' and 'callback_query'.
 Both have their own functions and generates the HTTP response depending on what they get. **You should modify this functions** depending on what you want to answer or what you want to do with the updates.
 I just give you some examples inside this handlers.
 Be careful with